bmolnar91/workbook/module_advanced_enterprise_general.md

 WIP

-In software engineering, **multi-tier architecture** (often referred to as **n-tier architecture**) is a client-server architecture in which, the presentation, the application processing and the data management are logically separate processes.
+In software engineering, **multi-tier architecture** (often referred to as **n-tier architecture**) is a **client-server architecture** in which, the presentation, the application processing and the data management are logically separate processes.
 For example, an application that uses middleware to service data requests between a user and a database employs multi-tier architecture.
 The most widespread use of "multi-tier architecture" refers to three-tier architecture.

-N-tier architecture is also called multi-tier architecture because the software is engineered to have the processing, data management, and presentation functions **physically and logically separated**.
-That means that these different functions are **hosted on several machines or clusters**, ensuring that services are provided without resources being shared and, as such, these services are delivered at top capacity.
+N-tier architecture is also called multi-tier architecture because the software is engineered to have the processing, data management, and presentation functions **_physically_ and logically separated**.
+That means that these different functions are **hosted on several machines** or clusters, ensuring that services are provided without resources being shared and, as such, these services are delivered at top capacity.

-Not only does your software gain from being able to get services at the best possible rate, but it’s also easier to manage.
+Not only does your software gain from being able to get services at the best possible rate, but it's also easier to manage.
 This is because when you work on one section, the changes you make will not affect the other functions.
 And if there is a problem, you can easily pinpoint where it originates.

 Three tiers: